oracle/nosql-go-sdk/README.md

 The areas where the environments and use differ are:

 1. **Authentication and authorization.** This is encapsulated in the AuthorizationProvider interface.
 The Cloud Service is secure and requires a Cloud Service identity as well as authorization for desired operations.
 The Cloud Simulator is not secure at all and requires no identity.
 The on-premise configuration can be either secure or not and it also requires an instance of the proxy service to access the database.
-2. **API differences.** Some classes and methods are specific to an environment.
+2. **API differences.** Some types and methods are specific to an environment.
 For example, the on-premise configuration includes methods to create namespaces and users and these concepts don’t exist in the cloud service.
 Similarly, the cloud service includes interfaces to specify and acquire throughput information on tables that is not relevant on-premise.

 Before using the Cloud Service it is recommended that users start with the Cloud Simulator to become familiar with the interfaces supported by the SDK.